webspresso

 At a glance

-Webspresso is an opinionated, batteries-included server-side toolkit: one CLI scaffolds projects, watches your pages/ tree to build Express routes, and optional plugins add SEO, analytics, and an admin UI without bolting on a separate meta-framework.
+Webspresso is an opinionated, batteries-included server-side toolkit: one CLI scaffolds projects, watches your pages/ tree to build HTTP routes on Hono (with an Express-compatible handler API), and optional plugins add SEO, analytics, and an admin UI without bolting on a separate meta-framework.
 It targets teams who want Laravel- or Rails-like ergonomics on Node with transparent files on disk instead of a hidden compiler graph.

 When it fits